 No matter your talents and interests, you can make a difference in someone’s life.
 New Haven seeks to share God’s love with our neighbors in Tulsa, in Oklahoma, and all over the world!
 We offer mission opportunities throughout the year ranging from serving a meal at the Day Center for the Homeless to going on an overseas mission trip.
 No matter what skills you have or mission opportunity you feel called to help with, God will bless you in ways you can’t even imagine!

-The Mission Committee meets at 6:30 p.m. on the third Tuesday of March, June, September, and December in the parlor to plan and promote mission activities.
-If you are interested in serving on this committee, or just to get involved in one of our many missions, please call David and Carolyn Toalson at 918-251-2911 or send an e-mail to firstname.lastname@example.org.
+If you are interested in Missions or serving on the Missions committee, or just want to get involved in one of our many missions, please call Dee Kemp at 918-340-5223 or send an e-mail to firstname.lastname@example.org.

 The following is a list and brief description of our regular mission activities.
 To learn more specific information on a particular mission, please click on the name of the mission.